House Members Ranked by Effectiveness: The CEL Data, July 2026 Roster

 Were these members verified as still serving?

 Yes.
-Every ranked member was checked against GovTrack's live roster of the 119th Congress in July 2026.
+Every ranked member was checked against GovTrack's live roster and the House Clerk's vacancy list in July 2026.
 Four top scorers from the 118th Congress who have since left the House are discussed in the narrative but excluded from the ranking.
+Members who lost 2026 primaries, such as Thomas Massie, still hold their seats through January 2027 and remain eligible.

 Sources